kallaway/100-days-of-code/log (my progress).md

 I use Brackets as Code editor (http://brackets.io), with a lot of plugins.

+My main project is to make a personal website.
+So besides Github, I'm actually gonna upload a website to http://mathegrievink.ml.
+So you can track my progress there if you want.

 So not a lot of code yet.
-But I'm very exciting,
+But I'm very exciting.

 **Thoughts:**